pinkieli/Discontinuous-Galerkin-methods/README.md

         - **Brief**: This subroutine finds the inverse of a matrix `A` and stores in the matrix `Ainv`.
         - **Usage**: `inverse(&A[0][0],&Ainv[0][0],3)`, where `A` and `Ainv` are statically declared 2-D arrays with dimensions `3x3`.

+## License

+You can find all the details over here [LICENSE](https://github.com/kaushikcfd/Discontinuous-Galerkin/blob/master/LICENSE.md).

 ## Contact

-If you have any questions about the usage or contribution, drop me a mail at `kaushikcfd@gmail.com`.
+If you have any questions about the usage or contribution, feel free to drop a mail at `kaushikcfd@gmail.com` or `sgopalak@iitb.ac.in`.